azharzaman1/azharzaman1/README.md

 ---

 ### 💻 Want to hire me
-If you have some an opening in your awesome company relevant to my skill-set.
+If you have an opening at your awesome company relevant to my skill-set.
 Lets talk 🎧.\
 If you want to discuss your project or want me to handle your project and build something awesome for you.
 My inbox is empty and waiting for your message.

 ### 🎧 Lets talk